pietromenna/url-shortner-ruby/README.md

 ## License

 No license, use it at your own risk, but you should not be using it!
-Try it on your own!
+You should also write your own for fun!